iOS 26.2 is a behavioural update.

 10) How does iOS 26.2 affect SEO and AEO?

 It raises the importance of trust signals and structured answers because user caution increases while attention spans shrink.
-Brands need faster, clearer information that search engines and AI answer engines can confidently cite.
+Brands need faster, clearer information that search engines, AI answer engines, and updates with bug fixes can confidently cite.

 About Modi Elnadi